sspencerwire/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

 There are two ways to install Packer on your Rocky Linux system.

-#### Installing Packer from the HashiCorp repo
+#### Installing Packer from the HashiCorp repository

 HashiCorp maintains and signs packages for different Linux distributions.
-To install packer in our Rocky Linux system, please follow the next steps:
+To install packer in our Rocky Linux system, follow the next steps:

 1. Install dnf-config-manager: